Snowflake: A Distributed Streaming Decoder: Distributed Implementation of Snowflake

 \subsubsection{Unrooting}

-\Cref{alg:procedures,alg:subroutines} also incorporate unrooting, a process unique to Snowflake.
-This is needed when a downward pointer is dropped to the bottom sheet of $W$ (can happen while a cluster falls out of view).
+\emph{Unrooting} is a process unique to Snowflake and is needed when a downward pointer is dropped to the bottom sheet of $W$ (can happen while a cluster falls out of view).
 This breaks the pointer tree structure established in the previous decoding cycle, as $\exists$ nonempty $S \subset V_W$ from which following the pointers will lead past the bottom of $W$.
-To fix it, each node in $S$ resets its \verb|CID| and \verb|pointer| so that the structure can be rebuilt from scratch, via further merging timesteps. \Cref{fig:unrooting} shows an example.
+To fix it, each node in $S$ resets its \verb|CID| and \verb|pointer| so that the structure can be rebuilt from scratch, via further \texttt{merging\_whole} timesteps. \Cref{fig:unrooting} shows an example.

-The breaking point is found before merging (\cref{alg:procedures} \cref{line:pointer_D}) whence the signal to unroot, $\verb|CID| =\verb|reset|$, propagates during merging as a flood through the cluster; each node unroots itself as soon as it receives this signal (\cref{alg:subroutines} \crefrange{line:access}{line:break}).
+The breaking point is found immediately after \texttt{drop} (\cref{alg:procedures} \cref{line:pointer_D}) whence the signal to unroot, $\verb|CID| =\verb|reset|$, propagates during \texttt{merging\_whole} as a flood through the cluster; each node unroots itself as soon as it receives this signal (\cref{alg:subroutines} \crefrange{line:access}{line:break}).
 It takes 2 timesteps for a node to unroot, after which it cannot unroot again in the same decoding cycle (\cref{alg:subroutines} \cref{line:if_not_unrooted}).
 This ensures the flood does not backpropagate.
-The memory of whether a node has unrooted resets after each merging stage (\cref{alg:procedures} \cref{line:reset_unrooted}).
+The memory of whether a node has unrooted resets after this stage finishes (\cref{alg:procedures} \cref{line:reset_unrooted}).

 The higher up a node is in $W$, the lower its \verb|ID|; this is for two reasons.
 First, it makes unrooting less likely as pointer paths tend to lead upward rather than downward.
 Second, it ensures defects in active clusters are pushed to a highest point so they can annihilate with defects in newer, smaller clusters as early as possible.